 - Choose whether to keep their original date

 - Set the date to the one at the time when the import takes place.
 Unless you have a specific need to change this option, it’s a good idea to keep it at its default ‘Original post date’ setting.

 By default, comments are not allowed on imported feed items, but you may enable the comments form at the bottom of your posts.

 This option is available when using the Full-Text RSS Feeds add-on alongside Feed to Post.

 Since some feed sources only provide an excerpt of the full post published on the site.
 By activating this setting, the plugin will attempt to go around this by attempting to read the original post directly rather than import the feed item from the provided RSS feed.

 Enabling this option will increase the feed processing time, so use it only when needed.

-Click here to learn more about using Full Text RSS Feeds with Feed to Post.
+Please note that the Force Full Content does not always work due to technological limitations.
+Click here to learn more about using Full-Text RSS Feeds with Feed to Post.

 Allow Embedded Content

-Check this box to add a rel=”canonical” link to the head of imported posts.
-Learn more about canonical pages here.
+Check this box to add a rel="canonical” link to the head of imported posts.
+Read our in-depth guide to "rel=canonical".